-The most noticeable subspecies is the tailless harpy (AKA: the no-flights).
+The most noticeable race of harpy is the tailless harpy, also known as “no-flights”.
 The tailless harpies have no tails and shrunken wing feathers, making flight impossible.
-The tailless harpy subspecies is larger than any other subspecies, is able to build muscle faster than normal, and fights with their arms as well as their legs.
+Tailless harpy are larger than other harpy, are able to build fat and muscle faster than normal.

-Among the differences harpy have are their feet.
-There are two toe placements that are recognised as non-deformities.
+Among the many differences between harpy races are their feet.
+There are several two toe placements that are recognised as non-deformities.
 Four-toed (totipalmate) and three-toed (anisodactyl).

-Four-toed harpies have, as might be obvious, four front-facing toes on their birdlike feet.
+Four-toed harpies have, as their name implies, four front-facing toes on their birdlike feet.
 Four-toed harpies do not have a hallux (back-facing toe) and tend to have webbing joining their toes together.
 Most four-toed harpies hate the webbing as it restricts battle and will usually claw it out before they reach full maturity.
 However, the ones who do not claw it out hunt better during the Heck’ne’s wet-seasons.
 It is thought these harpies originated along the coast, and are sometimes referred to as “coastal harpies.”

-Three-toed harpies are considered purer than four-toed harpies.
+Three-toed harpies are much more common than four-toed harpies.
 They have three forward-facing toes and one toe on the back of their foot.
 Their claws tend to be sharper than the four-toed harpies, and their balance on the rocky landscape is better.
 They can use their feet to cling to branches, and tend to have much more flexible legs than their four-toed kin.
 Their feet are, however, much more likely to sink into mud and get stuck.

 Very rarely, other variations will appear, such as the cross-toe harpies (heterodactyl/zygodactyl) and the two-toed harpy (didactyl) that may be found wandering the outskirts of the Heck’ne.
 They tend to die young, however, due to difficulty hunting and defending themselves.

-Jutt-jaw is the common term for a harpy subspecies with teeth more akin to that of a dog.
+Jutt-jaw is the common term for a harpy with teeth more akin to that of a dog.
 Harpies with canine teeth usually suffer from fairly severe underbites that make it hard for them to chew or tear flesh, so they tend to swallow things whole or use tools to slice their food.
 They prefer to live in the outer-regions of the Heck’ne by the border, where smaller game such as lizards are more readily available.

 The jutt-jaw harpies’ teeth may not cause as much damage as normal harpies, but the muscles in their jaws are stronger and they are able to break bones with their bite alone.

-Hikai’bi, also known as “the pale,” is a melanin deficiency of the skin.
-It is categorised as a mild form of albinism that is only found in the harpy species, though it is most likely to be inherited by those with mixed parentage, especially those with non-harpy mothers.
+Hikai’bi, also known as “the pale,” is a melanin deficiency that most often effects the skin.
+It is categorised as a mild form of genetic albinism that is only found in the harpy people, though is most likely to be inherited by those with mixed parentage, especially those with non-harpy mothers.
 It’s not sure what exactly causes hikai’bi, but it is very different from pale skin inherited from a pale parent and puts the sufferer’s health and life at risk.

-Unlike full albinism, it does not affect hair or eyes and only causes issues with the skin’s ability to create melanin and protect against sunlight.
+Unlike full albinism it rarely effects the hair and only causes issues with the skin’s ability to create melanin and protect against sunlight.
 Harpies with the pale are unable to tan and instead are more susceptible to burns, rashes, and skin cancers.
 They also have a higher chance of wounds becoming inflamed or infected, and they are more likely to develop chronic wounds that heal slowly or reopen frequently.
 Harpies with hikai’bi may also suffer from digestive disorders, or develop eyesight issues as they get older.

 This can have devastating effects to harpies living in their homeland of Heck’ne as the conditions are so vicious, and 78% harpies born with hikai’bi do not survive their first year.

-It is believed to be a recessive trait inherited because of their Rendi blood and those born with four wings are honoured.
+It is believed to be a recessive trait inherited because of their Rendi blood and to give birth to a daisa’fii is considered a blessing.

 Mothers will carry their young for six months before laying a large, flexible egg with an already mostly-formed infant inside.
 This egg will remain unhatched for another 6 months before the child will break their way out into the world.
 If the egg is torn open during birth, the baby still has a chance to survive if cared for.
-Survival is not common, however, and if death occurs harpies will consume their torn-egg young in a ceremonial feast.
+However, and if death occurs harpies will consume their torn-egg young in a ceremonial feast.
 The reason the eggs remain unhatched for 6 months is to help development; the children who hatch too early tend to need constant care, food chewed for them, and are prone to illness.
 This makes them difficult to raise in the unforgiving wasteland.

-If the egg-laying is successful, after a short time (8-12 hours) the egg’s shell will begin to dry out and harden.
+If the egg-laying is successful after a short time, usually between 8-12 hours, the egg’s shell will begin to dry out and harden.
 The egg will become an almost unbreakable shield around the baby and the egg will be cared for by both parents.
 Only diamond and obsidian blades have been known to cut a healthy harpy eggshell, and they are immune to soulstone infections.

 Because of the nature of the eggs hardening after being laid, harpy eggs are flat on one side and bulging on the other.
-Attentive harpy parents take advantage of this and will strap their eggs to their back, flat-side down like a backpack, and will even use them as weapons in battle.
+Attentive harpy parents take advantage of this and will strap their eggs to their back, flat-side down like a backpack.

-The hardened shell will begin to degrade after 3-4 months, sending extra nutrients to the child in preparation for hatching, and after 6 months the shell has thinned out enough for the child to break themselves free.
+The hardened shell will begin to degrade after 3-4 months, sending extra nutrients to the child in preparation for hatching, and after the 6 month incubation the shell has thinned out enough for the child to break themselves free.

 Once the egg is hatched the infant is developed enough to start walking and hunting within a few days.

-They generally start learning to talk at 2-3 weeks old, and are one of the fastest-developing sentient species on Demrefor.
+They generally start learning to talk at 2-3 weeks old, and are one of the fastest-developing sentient races on Demrefor.

-By 10 eclipses, most harpy children have finished their emotional development stage and have the mental capacity of an 18-year-old human.
-By age 15, they should have completed puberty and be ready to reproduce.
-From here they begin to slowly even out with other sentients, and by their 20th eclipse, they are no different from other species of their own age.
+By 10 eclipses, most harpy children have finished their emotional development and have the mental capacity of an 18-year-old human.
+By age 15, they should have completely finished puberty and are considered full adults.
+From here they begin to slowly even out with other sentients, and by their 20th eclipse, they are no different from other sentients of their own age.

 • The expectancy for a Heck’ne born harpy’s lifespan is around 50-55 eclipses, while some harpies raised outside the Heck’ne have remained healthy into their late 90s.